Biden easily won Virginia. Why is McAuliffe struggling?

 ROANOKE, Va.
 (AP) — As Terry McAuliffe made his case for the Democratic nomination for governor of Virginia this summer, he argued the state wanted “seasoned” leadership.
 The former governor, like the new President Joe Biden, had broad appeal that would keep up Virginians’ enthusiasm for voting against Republicans, his campaign argued.

-Less that a week before Election Day, even McAuliffe’s allies are wondering if he was wrong.
+Less than a week before Election Day, even McAuliffe’s allies are wondering if he was wrong.

 The Democrat is locked in a dead heat against a political neophyte who is threatening to become the first Republican to win statewide office here in more than a decade.
 This, in a state Biden won by 10 percentage points last year.

-Publicly, McAuliffe is confident in his campaign against Republican businessman Glenn Youngkin, but the handwringing and finger-pointing has begun among Democrats who are openly contemplating the possibility of a worst-case-scenario on Nov.
+Publicly, McAuliffe is confident in his campaign against Republican businessman Glenn Youngkin, but the finger-pointing and handwringing has begun among Democrats who are openly contemplating the possibility of a worst-case scenario on Nov.
 2.

 “Everybody is nervous,” said Abbi Easter, who lives in the Richmond suburbs and sits on the state Democratic Party’s steering committee,